OrdinaryMagician/stinger_m/GunLore.md

 members of the Krall Dark Angel clan.

-Primary fire: Releases the currently held crystal, upon contact with any solid object or surface it will explode violently.
+Primary fire: Releases the currently held crystal, upon contact with any solid object or surface it will explode spectacularly (depends on charge).

 Secondary fire: Redirects the energy contained within the crystal into an unstable beam of energy that arcs between any living creatures in front of the user.

-Reload: Loads a new crystal onto the weapon, or unloads the currently held one.
+Reload: Manually switches between projectile and melee mode.

 If no crystal is loaded, both fire modes will be replaced with a stab.